cflores713/coronaVirus/README.md

 # coronaVirus
 Using Differential Equations and Machine Learning models to track the spread and growth rate of the novel COVID-19 virus.
+The dataset is continuously updated (source: data.humdata.org/dataset/novel-coronavirus-2019-ncov-cases).

 To Do:
 1.)
 Establish data preprocessing functions to handle data as it comes in; rather than manual refinement.